 Generally, there are two types of panhandling: passive and aggressive.
 Passive panhandling is soliciting without threat or menace, often without any words spoken – just a cup or a hand held out or maybe holding a sign.
 Aggressive panhandling includes soliciting coercively, menacing actions and a stated or implied threat.

-In Dublin, the panhandlers are exclusively passive panhandlers.
-These panhandlers make it a habit to be polite and appreciative, even when they are refused.
-They do not engage in aggressive panhandling.
+In Dublin, the panhandlers are generally passive panhandlers.
+Most do not engage in aggressive panhandling.

 Why are they panhandling in Dublin?

 Typically, relatively few panhandlers account for most complaints to police about panhandling.
 Most studies conclude that panhandlers make rational economic choices–that is, they look to make money in the most efficient way possible.
 Panhandlers need to go where the money is.
 In other words, they need to panhandle in communities and specific locations where the opportunities to collect money are best–where there are a lot of pedestrians or motorists, especially those who are most likely to have money and to give it.